Asana

 -- Reddit user, r/projectmanagement

 Common complaints from review platforms: the Advanced plan at $24.99/user feels expensive for features like goals and portfolios that teams consider essential.
+The checkout page defaults to 5 seats, so users who do not adjust the quantity can overpay without realizing it.
+Cancellation and refund processes are frequently cited on Trustpilot.
 The interface has grown more complex over time.
 Resource management beyond basic workload views is a recurring gap.

 Wrike